 In fact, around 8% of children (that’s 1 in 12!) will experience dysfluent speech at some point, according to research (Yairi E. & Ambrose N. 2013.
 ‘Epidemiology of stuttering: 21st century advances’.
 Journal of Fluency Disorders 38 66-87).
 The research also noted that 1% of the adult population have dysfluent speech.
 However, interestingly a more recent YouGov poll suggested this could actually be as high as 3%!

-With these figures in mind, it is crucial that we understand what stammering and stuttering are and how we can support children with these speech disorders:
+With these figures in mind, it is crucial that we understand what stammering and stuttering are and how we can support children and young people (CYP).

 More often than not, these types of dysfluencies emerge later in life and are less common.
 They are often the result of disease or injury to the brain and/or spinal cord.
 Some causes include: stroke, tumours, meningitis and Parkinsons.
 They can also be related to drugs, medicine and emotional trauma.